olmallet81/URT/README.md

     - *PPtest_d()* and *PPtest_f()* for the Phillips-Perron test
     - *KPSStest_d()* and *KPSStest_f()* for the Kwiatkowski–Phillips–Schmidt–Shin test

 To get URT working under R I recommend building an R package from URT C++ source files.
 The R package called RcppURT is already prepared under ./URT/R. All URT headers have been placed into the include directory and all source files into the src directory.
 Adjust the Makevars file in the src directory whether you want to compile Armadillo with external link to Intel MKL or to OpenBLAS (or any other BLAS/LAPACK library of your choice as long as Armadillo can accept it).
-Use the static version of these libraries not the dynamic ones to build the R package RcppURT.

 To build the RcppURT package run under ./URT/R the following command:
 ```